-Set in the former mansion of the father of the “Kodak Moment,” George Eastman, who was also a well-known philanthropist and inventor and marketing genius behind the Kodak camera that made photography accessible to the general public as well as being the founder of the Eastman Kodak Company.
+Set in the former mansion of the father of the “Kodak Moment,” George Eastman, who was also a well-known philanthropist, inventor, and marketing genius behind the Kodak camera that made photography accessible to the general public as well as being the founder of the Eastman Kodak Company.

-Today, visitors can walk through the collection of over 400,000 photographs and negatives that date back to the invention of photography to today and nearly 30,000 motion picture films that makeup one of the best film and photography archives and conservation in the world.
+The Eastman Museum houses a collection of over 400,000 photographs and negatives that date back to the invention of photography to modern times.
+In addition to nearly 30,000 motion picture films that make up one of the best film and photography archives and conservation in the world.

 Visitors are also encouraged to enjoy a mansion tour of the home whether you do it in person or virtually as well as the outdoor terrace and gardens.